wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 So... why did we not use Kafka?

 For our current purposes, RabbitMQ is more than able to keep up with the scale of our message bus use.
-We may not have the reliability guarantees of Kafka, nor the available message throughput, but we trade that off by having a much simple infrastructure with understandable failure cases.
+We may not have the reliability guarantees of Kafka, nor the available message throughput, but we trade that off by having a much simpler infrastructure with understandable failure cases.
 We also appreciate that we can scale reads on the fly by adding more consumer processes, whereas with Kafka we would need to deploy a new cluster with a different partition count.

 Even if in the future we deploy a Kafka cluster, RabbitMQ will probably stick around in some capacity.
 There's no reason not to have both, and we appreciate how little continuing oversight our current setup requires.